Stuart-Mouse/jr-mapper/notes.md

 implement member access with dot operator implement method access and evaluation

-probably make NodeMapping extend NodeDeclaration
-    would make it easier to resolve other mapping nodes, since we can resolve them in the same way as any other identifier also would put variables and mappings into the same namespace so-to-speak, so we can ensure that variable names do not match field names in a mapping object could do the same for some NodeVariable type, but really we can just use some enum to denote difference between variable and input declarations

 need to create some helper function to get fields on a class bc getDeclaredFields does not return inherited fields and getFields only returns public fields.
     so we will need to make out own version which actually gets all fields on an object.

-probably implement a getValueType method on Node so that we can provide better error reporting
-    for example, when trying to get the valueType of an identifier, we can tell the user if they are trying to use the identifier before its declaration.

 may be able to implement separate declaration / definition of output object by using a real identifier node on NodeMapping instead of just storing name as string then we can resolve the bare identifier to the output node to get type